lyokha/nginx-healthcheck-plugin/README.md

 Building and installation
 -------------------------

-The plugin contains Haskell and C parts, and thus it requires *ghc*, *Cabal*, *gcc*, and a directory with the Nginx sources.
+The plugin contains Haskell and C parts, and thus, it requires *ghc*, *Cabal*, *gcc*, and a directory with the Nginx sources.
 The build tool also requires [*patchelf*](https://github.com/NixOS/patchelf), [*hslibdeps*](https://github.com/lyokha/nginx-haskell-module/blob/master/utils/README.md#utility-hslibdeps),